codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/gradle.md

 The easiest way to use Gradle is with [multi-stage builds](https://blog.docker.com/2017/07/multi-stage-builds/).
 With multi-stage builds a Docker build can use one base image for compilation/packaging/unit tests and a different one that will hold the runtime of the application.
 This makes the final image more secure and smaller in size (as it does not contain any development/debugging tools).

-In the case of Gradle, you can use a base image that has the full JDK and gradle itself, while the final image has the JRE and nothing else.
+In the case of Gradle, you can use a base image that has the full JDK and Gradle itself, while the final image has the JRE and nothing else.

 The example project is actually using multi-stage builds by default.